Orange Marmalade Spread

 Jam

 Jam, also called fruit spread, is typically made from chopped or crushed fruit that is cooked with sugar until the fruit is reduced and thickened to a spreadable consistency.
-Berries and figs are all common jam varieties as well as larger stone fruits like apricots, peaches and plums.
-When it comes to jams, think; looser, chunkier and less structure than jelly.
+Berries and figs are all common jam varieties as well as larger stone fruits like apricots, peaches, and plums.
+When it comes to jams, think; of looser, chunkier, and less structured than jelly.
 The consistency of a great jam should be soft enough to spoon and easily spreadable, with small pieces of fruit mixed within.

 Jelly